There are four ways to get designated as a persistent drunk driver in Colorado:

 - Refuse to take a required breath, blood, saliva, or urine test following a drunk- or drugged driving-related arrest.

-In short, first-time drunk driving suspects can become PDDs in Colorado if they drive with a blood alcohol content of 0.15% or higher or if they refuse to submit to chemical testing following their arrest.
 Repeat drunk driving offenders are automatic PPDs.
-And sober drivers become PPDs if they are caught driving with revoked driving privileges from a prior drunk driving case.
+Sober drivers become PPDs if caught driving with revoked driving privileges from a prior drunk driving case.
 (Driving with a revoked license is called driving under restraint, or DUR.)1

 2. What is the penalty for being a PPD?

-Persistent drunk drivers in Colorado have their license revoked until they do the following three requirements:
+If you are a persistent drunk driver in Colorado, you will have your license revoked until you do the following three requirements:

-- Install an ignition interlock device on the vehicle, which must be maintained for at least two years2, and
+- Install an ignition interlock device on your vehicle, which must be maintained for at least two years2, and

 - Provide proof of financial responsibility (so-called “SR-22 insurance coverage”), which must be maintained for at least two years,3 and